Arborist chip mulch is our favorite!

-Arborist chip material has gone from an unwanted by-product to an impossible-to-find commodity to a readily available and desirable garden good in just the past few years.
-So, if you’ve put off trying chips in your garden because you didn’t have luck finding them, read on to learn where they’re readily available these days.
-And, if you’ve skipped using them for any number of other reasons, I challenge you to read on and see if your excuses still hold up by the end of this article.
+Arborist chip mulch material used to be an unwanted by-product.
+But today it may seem like an impossible-to-find commodity.
+Still, if you’ve put off trying chips in your garden because you didn’t have luck finding them, we’ve got ways to help you.
+However, we don’t sell them.
+And if you’ve skipped using arborist chip mulch for any number of other reasons, I challenge you to read on and see if your excuses still hold up by the end of this article.

 Arborist chips are essentially anything an an arborist puts through their chipper.
-This means that they’re coarsely chopped up bits of branches, leaves, blooms, berries and anything else an arborist chops down.
+This means that they’re coarsely chopped up bits of branches, leaves, blooms, berries, and anything else they chop down.

 So, as an arborist goes from job to job during a day, s/he may fill a truck with trimmings from a sheared laurel hedge, thick branches from a cedar tree and viable bits of fruit from a holly tree.
 Some of the material may come from healthy plants; some may come from diseased plants.
 Like anything you bring into your garden, chips are a mixed bag.